It’s Monday again and time to share a quote for the 4th week of the new year. This time we have a short allegory and a poem bundled up together!

 We can’t see the wind, but we can see what it does when it blows the trees this way and that.
 We know it’s there when it spins a windmill, waves a flag, or blows your hair across your face.
-So even though we can’t actually see the wind as it whips through the air, we can see how it affects our world.
+So even though we can’t actually see the wind, we can see how it affects our world.
 We have everyday proof that the invisible wind is, in fact, real, yet we cannot see it.

 This is the same about God.
 We cannot actually see Him in person, but we can see His good works throughout our day.
 When we see a stranger helping someone with their grocery bags, we are seeing God’s work.
 When we see someone sharing a smile on the street, we are seeing God’s work.